PrivateAIM/documentation/src/guide/admin/roles.md

    [![image](/images/ui_images/hub_role_permissions.png)](/images/ui_images/hub_role_permissions.png)\
    By navigating to Users you may view all users added to this role.
    [![image](/images/ui_images/hub_role_users.png)](/images/ui_images/hub_role_users.png)
-4. **Delete** roles by clicking the red thrash can button on the right.
+4. **Delete** roles by clicking the red trash can button on the right.
 5. **Add** roles by clicking the grey plus button on the left of the overview.
 For this, a name and description of the role have to be given.
    [![image](/images/ui_images/hub_role_add.png)](/images/ui_images/hub_role_add.png)